coolbreeze413/GeditSafetySave/README.txt

 Your unsaved documents will be stored under a directory named after the date/time that your "gedit" session was started.
 For example:

-    ~/.gedit-unsaved/20131027-052807/Untitled Document 1
+    ~/.local/share/gedit/unsaved/20131027-052807/Untitled Document 1

 Lastly, this plugin will observe your "autosave" setting.
 If "autosave" is disabled, this plugin will not do anything.
 Otherwise, your unsaved documents will be stored at the same frequency.
 In other words, if your "autosave" is configured for two-minutes, this is the frequency at which your unsaved documents will be stored.

+Note that this won't work if you kill the application before the autosave interval is up since your changes, the last minute changes will be lost.
+This can for example happen when you opt for power-off system!

+I am not sure, if we can have a gedit exit signal that can be caught by a plugin and use this to save everything.

+Realistically, gedit should be doing all this stuff by default, unfortunately it doesn't.
+(notepad++ does this and is by far superior to any other text editor out there, yes, even better than vi/emacs, so fight me)

 Dependencies
 ============

 invoke (Python package)
+`pip3 install invoke`

 Getting Started
 ===============

+1) clone the repo `git clone https://github.com/coolbreeze413/GeditSafetySave.git`
-1) Run "invoke install" as the current user.
+2) Run `invoke install` as the current user.
-2) Open "gedit", and enable the "Safety Save" plugin.
+3) Open "gedit", and enable the "Safety Save" plugin.
-3) Make sure your "autosave" setting is turned-on and configured for an appropriate frequency.
+4) Make sure your "autosave" setting is turned-on and configured for an appropriate frequency, recommend the lowest setting available (currently 1 minute)